Connect with others who understand.

 Imaging tests can help find tumors throughout the body and may include:

-Finding out where cancer cells are located in the body also helps doctors determine the stage of a person’s cancer.
+Finding out where cancer cells are in the body also helps doctors figure out the stage of the cancer.

 Blood Tests